jerturowetz/notes/canoe-trip/review/gear-list.md

 ## Personal items

-- Ditty bag; like a z-packs dry bag, maybe a packing cube or 2
-  - small wallet & small sip sack
-  - Polarized sunglasses & safety strap
-  - Glasses & safety strap, if necessary (no contacts please)
-  - Medium microfiber towel (optional)
-  - DEET Bug spray
-  - Fragrance Free sunscreen
-  - small microfiber bandana, sweat rag or buff (i like buff Lightweight Merino Wool Neckwear)
-  - lip balm
-  - Small folding knife or pocket knife (no rambo knives or multi tools please) (Spyderco Ladybug)
-  - Flashlight or headlamp
-  - Small lighter like a bic mini
-  - camera
-  - notebook
-  - a book to read
-  - Unscented, alcohol-based gel hand sanitizer
-- Small toiletry cube:
-  - biodegradable soap
-  - toothbrush and toothpaste
-  - small comb/brush (optional)
-  - small microfiber washcloth (optional)
-  - mini floss
-  - personal medications (allergy pills)
-  - wipes
-- bathroom kit (in a stuff sack, can share)
-  - Toilet paper roll in a ziplock bag
-  - hand sanitizer
-  - trowel

-- Life Jacket with quick release & pockets
+- Life Jacket
-- Car bag (3l or 5l stuff sack with of clean clothes, socks & underwear you wanna wear on the way home, pack of wipes, anti persperant)
 - Hiking or canoe pack
 - Paddling Gloves (optional) Bicycle gloves work well, as do NRS Boater's Gloves.
 If they can be clipped to a pack, even better.
 - Sleeping pad
 - Sleeping bag or camp quilt with w/compression stuff sac & liner
 - Small pack pillow
 - Water bladder or bottle.
 1L smartwater bottles or lifewater bottles are great, especially with the sports cap for flushing a water filter.
 Nalgenes are fine, but better suited for canoing camping.
-- Personal water filter (sawyer squeeze? can be combined with evernew bladder or smartwater bottles or Cnoc Outdoors 2020 VECTO 2L Water Container, sawer ring adaptor for water bottles)
+- Personal water filter (sawyer squeeze)
-- sit pad (not inflatable) or a camp chair
+- sit pad (not inflatable) or a small camp chair
-- a spare stuff sack & ziplock bags (wet clothes, laundry)
+- spare stuff sack & ziplock bags (wet clothes, laundry)
+- Ditty bag (small dry bag, maybe include a small packing cube or 2):
+  - Wallet & small sip sack
+  - Sunglasses (and regular glasses if necesary) & safety strap.
+No contacts please
+  - DEET Bug spray
+  - Fragrance free sunscreen
+  - Medium microfiber towel (optional)
+  - Small microfiber bandana, sweat rag or buff
+  - Lip balm
+  - Unscented, alcohol-based gel hand sanitizer
+  - Small folding knife or pocket knife (no rambo knives or multi tools please)
+  - Flashlight or headlamp
+  - Small bic lighter
+  - Camera
+  - Notebook
+  - A book to read
+- Small toiletry cube:
+  - Biodegradable soap
+  - Toothbrush and toothpaste
+  - Small comb/brush (optional)
+  - Small microfiber washcloth (optional)
+  - Floss
+  - Personal medications (allergy pills)
+  - Wipes
+- Bathroom kit (in a stuff sack, can share)
+  - Toilet paper roll in a ziplock bag
+  - Hand sanitizer
+  - Trowel
+- Car bag (3l or 5l stuff sack with of clean clothes, socks & underwear you wanna wear on the way home, pack of wipes, anti persperant)

 ## Worn clothes